lickx/oscollar-dev/README.md

-### Welcome to OsCollar Six
+### Welcome to OsCollar

-OsCollar Six is a fork of OpenCollar Six, specifically optimized for OpenSim virtual worlds.
-The original OpenCollar project can be found [here](https://github.com/VirtualDisgrace/opencollar)
+OsCollar is a fork of OpenCollar, specifically optimized for OpenSim virtual worlds.

-OpenCollar Six is a set of LSL scripts and other creative content, such as animations, sounds, textures, graphics and 3D models, which can be used to create role play devices in the form of scripted accessory and/or so-called HUDs.
+OsCollar is a set of LSL scripts and other creative content, such as animations, sounds, textures, graphics and 3D models, which can be used to create role play devices in the form of scripted accessory and/or so-called HUDs.

 Punk, goth and fetish collars would be the most popular of those and OpenCollar eventually became everyone's script set of choice to create items that are used for creative role play amongst adults in Second Life®.